aamerus/aamerus/README.md

-hi hi !! 🌻🪵🌲
+hi hi !! 🌻🪵

-i'm ivaàn (pronounced ih-vahn) !! i use he/him prns, and i love hetalia (obviously)
+i'm sunday (pronounced the same as the day) !! i use he/him prns, and i love hetalia (obviously)

 i also like splatoon but im SO hyperfixated on hetalia rn it isnt even funny